heptarch/heptarch.github.io/drafts/demon.md

-"Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces the young "Miss Dewar" as a "keen pupil" of "the modern developments", and folds himself into a chair in the front row.
+"Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces the young "Miss Dewar" as a "keen pupil" of "the modern developments", folds himself into a chair in the front row, and motions her to begin.
- Miss Dewar coughs nervously, looks at her mentor who nods paternally, and begins:
+ Miss Dewar coughs nervously, receives a paternal nod from her mentor, and begins speaking in a high, calm, clear voice:
  <div style="width=75%; background-color: #fffff8 ; padding: 0px 30px; border: 0px
 solid black; line-height:1.3;">
  <font size="-0.2">
 <b>A Dynamical Theory of Gravity United with Electromagnetism by an